-ACCESSING THE ONLINE HISTORY 12 WEBSITE: This course will be presented on the "Canvas" internet learning management system.
-The entry portal for Canvas is: https://scccd.instructure.com If you are uncertain about how to log into Canvas, look for instructions on the websites of each campus of the State Center District.
+ACCESSING THE ONLINE HISTORY 11 WEBSITE: This course will be presented on the "Canvas" internet learning management system.
+The entry portal for Canvas is: https://scccd.instructure.com If you are uncertain about how to log into Canvas, look for instructions on the websites of each campus of the State Center Community College District.
+This course will be listed on Canvas when you login.
+Follow the instructions for gaining access to the course site.

-THINGS YOU NEED FOR THIS ONLINE COURSE: Every student needs a reliable internet connection, a dependable device to access and use all course materials posted on the course Canvas site (such as recorded lectures, pdf files, workbook files, tests, quizzes, etc.) It is each student's responsibility to have the equipment, software, internet connection, and knowhow to carry out the assignments in this course.
+THINGS YOU NEED FOR THIS ONLINE COURSE: Every student needs a reliable internet connection, and a dependable device to access all course materials posted on the course Canvas site (such as recorded lectures, pdf files, homework files, tests, quizzes, etc.) It is each student's responsibility to have the equipment, software, internet connection, and knowhow to carry out the assignments in this course.